DataAction/AdoNetCore.AseClient/README.md

 SAP (formerly Sybase) has supported accessing the ASE database management system from ADO.NET for many years.
 Unfortunately SAP has not yet made a driver available to support .NET Core, so this project enables product teams that are dependent upon ASE to keep moving their application stack forwards.

 The current .NET 4 version of SAP's AseClient driver is a .NET Framework managed wrapper around SAP's unmanged [ADO DB provider](https://en.wikipedia.org/wiki/ActiveX_Data_Objects) and is dependent upon [COM](https://en.wikipedia.org/wiki/Component_Object_Model).
-COM is a Windows-only technology and will never be available to .NET Core, making it difficult to port the existing driver.
+COM is a Windows-only technology and will never be available to .NET Core, making it difficult to port the existing SAP driver.

 Under the hood, ASE (and Microsoft Sql Server for that matter) relies on an application-layer protocol called [Tabular Data Stream](https://en.wikipedia.org/wiki/Tabular_Data_Stream) to transfer data between the database server and the client application.
 ASE uses TDS 5.0.